-When trying to figure out household size in a family that includes a pregnant woman, the same rules are used.
-Keep in mind for the pregnant woman's household size ONLY - she will count as at least 2 people, or more if multiple children are expected (twins, triplets, etc.)
+When trying to figure out household size in a family that includes a pregnant individual, the same rules are used.
+Keep in mind the pregnant individual will always count as at least 2 people, or more if multiple children are expected (twins, triplets, etc.), when counting household size.